If you or a loved one are struggling, we can help. Request a call today.

 Understanding How the Body Metabolizes Adderall

-After taking Adderall, it is rapidly absorbed into the bloodstream through the gastrointestinal tract.
-It then enters the liver, where it is metabolized by enzymes.
-These enzymes break down Adderall into various metabolites, including amphetamine and p-hydroxyamphetamine, which are eliminated from the body via urine.
-Amphetamine and p-hydroxyamphetamine can be detected in your body for several days using various types of drug tests.
+After being taken, Adderall is absorbed into the bloodstream from the gastrointestinal tract.
+It is then sent to the liver, where enzymes break it down into various metabolites.
+These products, including amphetamine, are removed from the body in urine and can be found in drug tests for several days.

-How quickly Adderall and its metabolites leave your body depends heavily on the drug’s half-life.
-The half-life of a drug refers to the time it takes for the concentration of the drug in the body to decrease by half.
-Adderall has a relatively short half-life, which can influence how long it stays in the system.
+How quickly Adderall and its metabolites are cleared from the body depends on the drug’s half-life.
+A drug’s half-life is the time it takes for half of its concentration in the body to be removed.

 The half-life of Adderall is typically around 9 to 14 hours.
-It takes between four and five half-lives for a drug to leave your system completely, so it can take anywhere from 36 to 70 hours for Adderall to leave your system.
+Since it takes four to five half-lives for a substance to completely leave the body, Adderall can take from 36 to 70 hours to be fully cleared from your system.

 It can take 36-70 hours for your body to eliminate Adderall